CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 {% endhighlight %}

 ### CartoCSS
-Since we have only point data in our earthquake dataset, we will be focusing on the `marker` type of CartoCSS, but as you can see in the documentation it is only one of several object types that can be styled directly on your map.
+Since we have only point data in our earthquake dataset, we will be focusing on the `marker` type of CartoCSS, but as you can see in the [documentation](https://github.com/mapbox/carto/blob/master/docs/latest.md) it is only one of several elements that can be styled directly on your map.

 An easy way to get used to the basics of CartoCSS is by using the [Vizualization wizard](http://docs.cartodb.com/cartodb-editor.html#wizards) in the CartoDB Editor.
 It allows you to pick different visualizations to style them differently in the wizard.